eProsima/Fast-DDS-docs/docs/fastddsgen/pubsub_app/includes/first_app.rst

     HelloWorld.exe subscriber

-Each time <Enter\> is pressed on the Publisher, a new datagram is generated, sent over the network and receiver by Subscribers currently online.
+Each time <Enter\> is pressed on the Publisher, a new datagram is generated, sent over the network and received by Subscribers currently online.
 If more than one subscriber is available, it can be seen that the message is equally received on all listening nodes.